jeremygray/pyfilesec/README.txt

 Large files (8G) and command-line / shell-script usage are also supported.

 By default, file permissions are set to conservative values (only Mac & linux at this point).
-Clear-text files are deleted securely after encryption.
+Clear-text files are deleted securely after a successful encryption.
 If the file (inode) had other links to it, their presence is reported.
 Decryption will not proceed inside a Dropbox folder (to help limit unintended propagation of clear-text to other machines).
-Decryption into a folder that appears to be under version control will proceed but be noted (for svn, git, and hg).
+Decryption into a folder that appears to be under version control will proceed but and the version control will be noted (for svn, git, and hg).

 Public-key (asymmetric) encryption is used for security and flexibility,